baytan0720/poker/README.md

 >
 > rename	Rename a container
 >
-> restart	Restart one or more containers
+> restart	Restart one or more containers✅
 >
 > rm	Remove one or more containers
 >